revbayes/revbayes/help/md/mvSlideBactrian.md

 unimodal component distributions.
-Specifically, `mvSlideBactrian` updates the current value by adding a random increment of (lambda * delta), where lambda is a tuning parameter and delta is drawn from a mixture of two normal distributions following Yang & Rodriguez (2013: Supplementary Information, Eq.
+Specifically, `mvSlideBactrian` updates the current value by adding a random increment of (lambda * delta), where lambda is a tuning parameter and delta is drawn from a mixture of two normal distributions following Yang & Rodríguez (2013: Supplementary Information, Eq.
 19):

     u ~ Unif(0, 1)